-Side effects that you should report to your doctor or health care professional as soon as possible:
+Side effects that you should report to your care team as soon as possible:

-Side effects that usually do not require medical attention (report to your doctor or health care professional if they continue or are bothersome):
+Side effects that usually do not require medical attention (report to your care team if they continue or are bothersome):

 This list may not describe all possible side effects.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-This drug is given in a hospital or clinic and will not be stored at home.
+This medication is given in a hospital or clinic and will not be stored at home.

 NOTE: This sheet is a summary.
 It may not cover all possible information.
 If you have questions about this medicine, talk to your doctor, pharmacist, or health care provider.